Thomas-Walker-Lynch/project-enviroment/README.md

 ## Git Modules and Submodules

-Clone a `git` repository produces a directory tree, which in git speak is apparently called a `module`.
+Cloning a `git` repository produces a directory tree, which in git speak is apparently called a `module`.

 We may `cd` into a module and clone another module, this will be called a ‘submodule’.
-A submodule clone requires a special command so that the module will know it is there:
+A submodule clone operation requires a special command so that the module will know it is
+there:

 ```
 git submodule add <repo>